bevyengine/bevy-website/content/learn/book/ecs/systems-queries/_index.md

 fn write_life(mut query: Query<&mut Life>){}
 ```

-In order to access multiple components at once, we need to use a tuple type as our first type parameter.
+In order to access multiple components at once, we need to replace our single `&Life` component with a tuple type that bundles many types into one.
-`Query<(&Life, &Attack)>` gives us read access to the `Life` and `Attack` components to all entities that have *both* of those components.
+Concretely, `Query<(&Life, &Attack)>` gives us read access to the `Life` and `Attack` components to all entities that have *both* of those components.
 Be mindful of this fact when designing queries: queries operate using "AND" logic (unless you use an `Option<&C>` query parameter): adding more components will always strictly reduce the number of entities returned by your query.
 We can get mutable access to `Life` and `Attack` separately by changing our `&` (reference) to `&mut` (mutable references) on the components that we want mutable access to.